rpardini/docker-registry-proxy/README.md

 - If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. *beware*
 - Repeat, **this will make your private images very public if you're not careful**.
 - ~~**Currently you cannot push images while using the proxy** which is a shame.
 PRs welcome.~~ **SEE `ALLOW_PUSH` ENV FROM USAGE SECTION.**
 - Setting this on Linux is relatively easy.
-  - On Mac and Windows the CA-certificate part will be very different but should work in principle.
+  - On Mac follow the instructions [here](Docker-for-Mac.md).
-  - Please send PRs with instructions for Windows and Mac if you succeed!
+  - On Windows follow the instructions [here](Docker-Desktop-Windows.md).

 ### Why not use Docker's own registry, which has a mirror feature?